 The subway won’t move until you get these station codes in order.

-Resident Evil 3 (2020) continues to showcase the RE Engine with detailed surfaces, expressive character models, and strong lighting contrast.
-Downtown Raccoon City is alive with neon signs, burning streets, and emergency lights, giving the game a more immediate and dynamic visual identity than Resident Evil 2 (2019).
+Resident Evil 3 (2020) continues to demonstrate the strengths of the RE Engine through richly detailed environments, expressive character models, and dramatic lighting.
+Downtown Raccoon City immediately distinguishes itself with burning streets, flashing emergency vehicles, and neon-lit storefronts, creating a more vibrant and chaotic atmosphere than the series’ traditionally confined locations.

 Watch your back for a toothy grin in the hospital shadows.